bitextor/bitextor/README.md

 ## Dependences

 Apart from downloading all submodules of this repository (you can do it with `git clone --recurse-submodules https://github.com/bitextor/bitextor.git` if you are cloning this repo from scratch or in case you are downloading a tarball just do `git submodule update --init --recursive`), there are some external tools that need to be in the path before installing the project. **autotools** and **pkg-config** are necessary for building and installing the project.
 Tools from **JDK** as javac and jar are needed for building Java dependences, and the virtual machine of Java is needed for running them.
 In addition, a c++ compiler is required for compiling as **g++**, and **cmake** and **libboost-all-dev** for `clustercat` and `mgiza` projects.
 Optionally, **httrack** can be used for crawling if specified through arguments and found in binary path.

-See Ubuntu/Debian command below (right above "Optional dependences" headline) to install all of them at once.
+For these system libraries and tools we used apt because we are in a Debian-like environment and tested them in Ubuntu 14.04, 16.04 and 18.04.
+In case you have another package manager, just run the equivalent installation with it, but we cannot ensure that the versions and interfaces match the Debian ones, or even exist.
+In case of any problem, just search how to install those packages, including Java JDK (Oracle or OpenJDK), pip (with get_pip.py) and libmagic with Python interface (https://github.com/threatstack/libmagic/tree/master/) in your distribution or from source code.

+`user@pc:~$ sudo apt install cmake g++ automake pkg-config openjdk-8-jdk python python-pip python-magic libboost-all-dev`

 Most of the scripts in bitextor are written in Python.
 Because of this, it is necessary to also install Python 2.
 All these tools are available in most Unix-based operating systems repositories.